NicolasBernaerts/tasmota/offload-pilotwire/README.md

 ![Sonoff Basic](https://raw.githubusercontent.com/NicolasBernaerts/tasmota/master/offload-pilotwire/screen/pilotwire-diode-single.jpg)

-You'll also get a **Thermostat** mode that will allow you to pilot the heater to maintain a target temperature in the room.
+You'll also get a **Thermostat** mode that will allow you to pilot the heater to maintain a target temperature in the room. \\
 To activate that mode, you'll need either to :
   * connect a **local DF18B20** temperature sensor (on **GPIO03 serial RX**)
-  * declare a **MQTT remote** temperature sensor
+  * or declare a **MQTT remote** temperature sensor

 Pilotwire controler provides 2 more options :
   * open window detection (activated if temperature drops of 0.5°C in less than 4mn, released when temperature goes up 0.2°C)
   * movement detection (based on RCML0516 declared as switch 1, after 1 hour, decreases temperature of 0.5°C every 30mn down to target temperature)
-  *

 Here is the template you can use if you are are using a Sonoff Basic.

 ![Template Sonoff Basic](https://raw.githubusercontent.com/NicolasBernaerts/tasmota/master/offload-pilotwire/screen/tasmota-pilotwire-template.png)